Skip to content

 Other recommended vaccinations include Typhoid, Hepatitis and Polio but you should consult a qualified medical practitioner for more detailed advice taking into account your own personal situation .

-Travelers arriving into Kenya (through any point of entry) are no longer required to show proof of COVID-19 vaccination or test.
+All travelers arriving into the country through any point of entry are no longer be required to show proof of either COVID-19 vaccination or a pre-departure COVID-19 test.

 Anti-malarial medication is considered essential.
 Anti-malarial drugs should be taken prior to arrival and should be continued for 4 weeks after leaving Kenya.
 It is also advisable to try and avoid mosquito bites by using repellent and by wearing suitable cover-up clothes in the evening.